mitchelldw01/omnirepo/README.md

 curl -sSL https://raw.githubusercontent.com/mitchelldw01/omnirepo/main/install.sh | sh
 ```

-For Windows users, you can download the appropriate binary from the [releases](https://github.com/mitchelldw01/omnirepo/releases) page.

 Go developers can build from source:

 ```sh
 go install github.com/mitchelldw01/omnirepo@latest
 ```

+For Windows users, you can download the appropriate tarball from the [releases](https://github.com/mitchelldw01/omnirepo/releases) page.
+Extract the contents and move the binary executable somewhere in your path.

 ## Getting Started